daiearth22/test/resellers/index.html.md

 If we reject your registration because another has already registered the deal, and you still fulfill the order, your contract may still entitle you to a fullfillment fee.

-You can register a deal only by completing the [deal registration form](https://docs.google.com/forms/d/1ugj5z4le6OJgR5qp5bPBCoxqlExvs2zVFjs67K2pEO4/viewform?usp=send_form/index.html.md)
+You can register a deal only by completing the [deal registration form](https://docs.google.com/forms/d/1ugj5z4le6OJgR5qp5bPBCoxqlExvs2zVFjs67K2pEO4/viewform?usp=send_form)

-When you complete the registration, the registration will be evaluated according to the [deal registration approval workflow](https://docs.google.com/drawings/d/1kcN13pM-NQ4SboxTbF1G_Upfi1_9n9RV4zOO2zuHaek/index.html.md).
+When you complete the registration, the registration will be evaluated according to the [deal registration approval workflow](https://docs.google.com/drawings/d/1kcN13pM-NQ4SboxTbF1G_Upfi1_9n9RV4zOO2zuHaek).

 - If approved we provide you with deal protection
 - Accumulate VIR contribution for any IACV if the deal is won
 - If approved a GitLab sales employee will be assigned to assist you in that opportunity.
 This assistance may include things like:
     - Provide you with sales support and pre-sales technical assistance
     - Providing an evaluation license for the customer.
-See [evaluations](#evaluation-licenses-for-prospects/index.html.md) section below
+See [evaluations](#evaluation-licenses-for-prospects) section below
     - Procvide you with any other intelligence that we may have on this account; possibly including:
-        - GitLab CE usage (if any/index.html.md) from [GitLab Version Check](https://github.com/daijapan/test/tree/master/sales-process/version_check/index.html.md).
+        - GitLab CE usage (if any) from [GitLab Version Check](https://github.com/daijapan/test/tree/master/sales-process/version_check/index.html.md).
         - Other usage elsewhere at that company and their affiliates
         - Any previous history with that customer